waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 39 Ledges:** This route contains one-way ledges that make northbound travel from Olivine City impossible.
 It's a critical dead end when attempting to backtrack north.
 - **Post-Event NPC Checks:** After a major plot event (like reaching a quest objective at the top of the lighthouse), I must re-interact with key quest-related NPCs.
 Their dialogue or the game's state may have changed, providing the trigger to progress.
 - **Navigational Planning:** A major navigational error (traveling to Route 39 instead of Route 37) wasted significant time.
 Lesson: Before committing to a long journey, I must consult my map and notes to verify the correct route, especially after clearing a major roadblock like the strange tree.
 Do not rely on memory alone for multi-route travel.
 - **LADDER:** Can function as a standard traversable tile (e.g., on a pier) or a warp tile.
-If it has a `<Warp>` child element in the map XML, it's a warp activated by stepping *onto* the tile.
-If not, it is simply a walkable surface.
-Context is key.
-- **LADDER:** Can function as a standard traversable tile (e.g., on a pier) or a warp tile.
-If it has a `<Warp>` child element in the map XML, it's a warp activated by stepping *onto* the tile.
+If it has a <Warp> child element in the map XML, it's a warp activated by stepping *onto* the tile.
 If not, it is simply a walkable surface.
 Context is key.
 - **VOID**: An impassable tile type found at the edges of some maps, functions as a wall.